-Section T7.1 identifies a feature of power generators important to the power flow problem - real and reactive power limits.
+Section T7.1 identifies an feature of power generators important to the power flow problem - real and reactive power limits.
 Section T7.2 defines some additional terminology necessary to understand the power flow problem and its solution procedure.
 Section T7.3 introduces the so-called network "Y-bus," otherwise known more generally as the network admittance matrix.
 Section T7.4 develops the power flow equations, building from module T1 where equations for real and reactive power flow across a transmission line were introduced.
 Section T7.5 provides an analytical statement of the power flow problem.
 Section T7.6 uses a simple example to introduce the Newton-Raphson algorithm for solving systems of non-linear algebraic equations.
+Section T7.7 illustrates application of the Newton-Raphson algorithm to the power flow problem.
 Section T7.8 provides an overview of several interesting and advanced attributes of the problem.
 Section T7.9 summarizes basic power flow input and output quantities and provides an example associated with a commercial power flow program.